 You hit the bottle hard (or used to)

 Regular, heavy alcohol use can damage liver cells, which are replaced by scar tissue.
 This condition can then lead to liver cancer, according to the American Cancer Society.
-Pay attention to these signs you’re binge drinking.
+These are the 29 things you think cause cancer but actually don’t.

 iStock/Manuel Faba Ortega

 “The new driver [of liver cancer] is non-alcoholic fatty liver disease,” Dr. Abou-Alfa says.
 “The rise in liver cancer associated with obesity and diabetes has been the main driver for years.”
 Just because you are overweight, though, does not mean you are necessarily at high risk for liver cancer, Dr. Bawley says.
 “So many people in the United Sates are obese and liver cancer is so rare,” he says.
 The more risk factors you have, the more concerned you should be, so talk to your doctor.
-Try these ways to lose weight without a lick of exercise.
+Try these 9 easy habits to reduce your risk of liver disease.

 You notice unusual abdominal pain